Actively Recruiting

 You will not qualify if you...

-- Estimated creatinine clearance less than 40 mL/min
+- Estimated creatinine clearance < 40 mL/min

-- Active, untreated systemic sclerosis renal crisis
+- Active untreated SSc renal crisis at consent

-- Active, uncontrolled infection contraindicating high-dose immunosuppressive therapy
+- Active uncontrolled infection contraindicating high-dose immunosuppressive therapy

-- Recent or ongoing corticosteroid therapy exceeding defined doses
+- Recent steroid therapy exceeding specified doses

-- Dependence on nutritional supplementation or active gastrointestinal bleeding
+- Dependence on nutritional supplementation

 - Pregnancy or lactation